xmtp/XIPs/XIPs/xip-48-content-type-local-db-integration.md

 ## Abstract

-This XIP proposes a way of managing XMTP content types in protobufs and rust in order to make complex content types like reactions, replies, and message filtering easier for XMTP integrators.
+This XIP proposes a way of managing XMTP content types in protobufs and Rust to make complex content types like reactions, replies, and message filtering easier for XMTP integrators.

 ## Motivation

 During the upgrade from XMTP V2 (Direct Messaging Only) to XMTP V3 (Groups via the MLS protocol), one developer experience improvement was that the new "V3" SDKs manage a local SQLITE database containing all of a user's groups and messages.
-At the same time, our core "libxmtp" library that manages all the database logic remained completely agnostic to the message "content types" that were being stored in the database.
-The fact that our local database code is content type agnostic has made some queries that would be common in a production consumer messaging app impossible without forcing developers to implement their own extra local persistent data management.
-This XIP proposes a way to integrate XMTP content types with our core library and local SQLITE storage.
+At the same time, the core "libxmtp" library that manages all the database logic remained completely agnostic to the message "content types" that were being stored in the database.
+The fact that the local database code is content type-agnostic has made some queries that would be common in a production consumer messaging app impossible without forcing developers to implement their own extra local persistent data management.
+This XIP proposes a way to integrate XMTP content types with the core library and local SQLITE storage.
 This solution will enable the following new SDK functions:

 1. Given a message ID, return all the reactions, replies, and read receipt status associated with that message.
 2. Given a group ID, return all messages along with each message's reactions, replies, and read receipt status.
 3. Given a group ID, return a list of messages filtered by content type, or potentially by content type attribute.

-In addition to enabling queries that will make integrators lives easier, storing content types in protobufs and rust will allow us to re-use encoding and decoding logic across platforms.
+In addition to enabling queries that will make integrators lives easier, storing content types in protobufs and Rust will allow the re-use of encoding and decoding logic across platforms.

 ## Specification

-Previously, each XMTP SDK included their own ContentType implementations that would aim to serialize and deserialize message contents to the same JSON format.
+Previously, each XMTP SDK included its own ContentType implementations that would aim to serialize and deserialize message contents to the same JSON format.

-This XIP proposes new ContentTypes be defined using protobuf definitions that are integrated into our core rust library.
-Then, binding structs and encoding/decoding functions can be generated for each language, all from our [libxmtp](https://github.com/xmtp/libxmtp) rust repo.
+This XIP proposes that new ContentTypes be defined using protobuf definitions that are integrated into the core Rust library.
+Then, binding structs and encoding/decoding functions can be generated for each language, all from the [libxmtp](https://github.com/xmtp/libxmtp) Rust repo.
 For a demonstration of code reuse, see the examples below.

-### SDK Code Before Content Types in Rust
+### SDK code before content types in Rust

 #### xmtp-ios